commercialhaskell/stack/doc/faq.md

       /home/philip/.stack/programs/x86_64-linux/ghc-7.10.1/bin/runghc-7.10.1 -package=Cabal-1.22.2.0 -clear-package-db -global-package-db /home/philip/tmp/Setup.hs --builddir=dist-stack/x86_64-linux/Cabal-1.22.2.0/ build
     Process exited with code: ExitFailure 1
 ```

+The issue may be related to the use of hardening flags in some cases, specifically those related to producing position independent executables (PIE).
+This is tracked upstream in the [following ticket](https://ghc.haskell.org/trac/ghc/ticket/9007).
+Some distributions add such hardening flags by default which may be the cause of some instances of the problem.
+Therefore, a possible workaround might be to turn off PIE related flags.

+In Arch Linux, the support for this is provided by the `hardening-wrapper` package.
+Some possible workarounds:
+* Selectively disabling its PIE forcing by setting `HARDENING_PIE=0` in `/etc/hardening-wrapper.conf`.
+* Uninstalling the `hardening-wrapper` package and logging out then into your account again.

+If you manage to work around this in other distributions, please include instructions here.

 ## Where does the output from `--ghc-options=-ddump-splices` (and other `-ddump*` options) go?